Customer Acquisition Cost (CAC)

 The ad budget is identical.
 CAC halved.
 Every future euro spent on acquisition now generates twice the return.

 This compounding effect means CRO ROI is often the highest of any marketing investment — a higher conversion rate multiplies the efficiency of every channel permanently.
+For the full methodology, see What Is Conversion Rate Optimization.

 CAC Payback Period